huynhtuvinh87/docs/docs/shields-and-modules/atom-beta-shield.md

 # Atom Beta Shield

 The second generation of the Helium Development Shield is known as the Atom.
-The Atom is what beta participants are using for development on the Helium network.
-Atoms connect to the network and transmit data via the onboard Helium Module, seen below as the rectangular, metal encasing on the Atom.
-Modules run the firmware that powers the Helium connectivity protocol.
-(For production hardware, the Helium Module can be made to fit nearly any PCB.
-And the standalone firmware will also be made available for those who want to incorporate it into a custom chipset.)
+The Atom is what beta participants are using for development on the Helium Network.
+Each Atom is equipped with our complete chipset that enables it to connect to the Network and exchange data.

 ![Atom Beta Shield](https://www.helium.co/docs/img/atom1.jpg)